Alistair has been playing video games since 1993 and remains interested in the latest paradigms in gaming.

 For the purposes of this article, I am exploring the reasons why someone would wish to forego or simply supplement their trusty consoles or gaming PC in order to stream in their games instead.

-The average gaming experience in a nutshell consists of visiting a digital store on a console or a Steam-esque marketplace and buying a game.
-After which, comes that inevitable download to your—hopefully—SSD that takes as long as it takes.
-That's life, baby.
-While I have gigabit internet, 200 megabit per second seems to still be the norm for my country.
-For instance, Modern Warfare 2 is nearly 200 gigabytes at the moment which would take two and a half hours to download on 200 Mbps/s internet.
+For instance, Modern Warfare 2 is nearly 200 gigabytes at the moment which would take two and a half hours to download on 200 Mbp/s internet.
 You'd better get a snack and a nap in the meantime.

-Cut to using GeForce Now and you're in the game within two minutes with no download required.
+Meanwhile, with GeForce Now you're on and in the game within two minutes with no download required.
 How?
 The game is stored on Nvidia's servers and you're simply using your account credentials with Steam, Uplay, or Epic Store to access games you already own that are already running on remote servers.

-That being said, Google's Stadia is much quicker.
-Regardless of if you're playing on your PC, Android TV, or your smartphone, all you do is start up the app and select the game you wish to play.
-Within ten seconds, you're in the game and navigating Assassin's Creed Odyssey's very statuesque menus.
-None of this is saved on your hard drive.
+That being said, Google's Stadia is even quicker than that.
+Regardless of if you're playing on your PC, Android TV, or your smartphone (both Android and iOS), all you do is start up the app and select the game you wish to play.
+Within ten seconds, you're in the game and navigating Assassin's Creed Valhalla's very snazzy menus.
+Did I mention that none of this is saved on your hard drive or anywhere locally?
 Bonus.

 PlayStation Now, on the other hand, clocks in at about 30 seconds to one minute to make it from the selection of a game on your Windows-based PC to being in the game and taking down bad dudes in Shadow of the Tomb Raider.